Late-Universe Dynamics from Vacuum Geometry

 f

-universal constant—each node is a vertex of the same lattice, bonded with the same energy
+The matrix element is a universal constant: each node is a vertex of the same lattice

 H